-In addition, Indigenous Nations and communities are largely excluded from regional and national discussions on both climate change and conservation.
-At the Decolonizing Wealth Project, we seek to disrupt the flow of capital to save our planet, recognizing that with Indigenous communities at the center, the Earth can heal.
+In addition, Indigenous nations and communities are largely excluded from regional and national discussions on both climate change and conservation.
+Decolonizing Wealth Project seeks to disrupt the flow of capital to save our planet, recognizing that with Indigenous communities at the center, the Earth can heal.

-The Indigenous Earth Fund will be seeded by a $1 million investment from our fund, Liberated Capital.
-We are inviting proposals from Indigenous-led organizations doing the work, building political power, building movements, and leading campaigns on climate change and conservation issues in the United States.
-We’re aiming for this to be a multi-year, multi-million dollar initiative to support systemic and policy change efforts that center Indigenous environmental solutions.
+The Indigenous Earth Fund is seeded by a $1 million investment from our fund, Liberated Capital.
+In September 2021, we invited proposals from Indigenous-led organizations doing the work, building political power, building movements, and leading campaigns on climate change and conservation issues in the United States.

-The work may include movement-building efforts and organizing campaigns that center Indigenous self-determination that promote sustainable food systems; land and forest management; protection and conservation of water sources and natural resources.
-We also value and understand the importance of our sovereign tribal governments in this work and encourage projects led by, or partnered with, tribal nations.
+Eligible work could include movement-building efforts and organizing campaigns that center Indigenous self-determination that promote sustainable food systems; land and forest management; protection and conservation of water sources and natural resources.
 This list is not exhaustive.

-We operate through a trust-based model, so grants will be untethered resources that enable Indigenous-led organizations to simply get the work done how and where they see fit.
-The solutions and ideas will vary and that’s ok!
+We operate through a trust-based model, so our grants are untethered resources that enable our grantee partners to get the work done how and where they see fit.
 We want to celebrate and invest in the diverse wisdom Indigenous communities have been cultivating for thousands of years.

-We will also be investing in a wider ecosystem to support networking and multi-organization coalescing in support of movement building across Indigenous communities, with funding that advances these efforts to bridge the disconnect between policy, philanthropy, and Indigenous wisdom.
-We will help convene Indigenous-led organizations, including inter-tribal organizations and networks, to elevate and discuss strategies and best practices that address the current climate crisis.
+In addition to grants, we will also be investing in a wider ecosystem to support networking and multi-organization coalescing in support of movement building across Indigenous communities, with funding that advances these efforts to bridge the disconnect between policy, philanthropy, and Indigenous wisdom.
+We also will help convene Indigenous-led organizations, including inter-tribal organizations and networks, to elevate and discuss strategies and best practices that address the current climate crisis.